fiddleHeads/intro-to-arcgis-pro/content/layers.md

 For the Expression, Where:

--	Field: date_plant
+-	Field: diameter
-- is equal to
+- is equal to (this is the default)
 - click the dropdown in the third box of the clause to see the range of values

 This is a good example of how you can use the Select by Attributes tool to better view the data before you even make a selection.

 ![dropdown.jpg](https://raw.githubusercontent.com/fiddleHeads/intro-to-arcgis-pro/master/content/images/dropdown.jpg)

-In this dropdown, the dates are sorted by default in order of oldest to most recent date.
+In this dropdown, the dates are sorted by default in order of smallest to largest.

 <details>
-<summary>What is the oldest date recorded for a tree planting?</summary>
+<summary>What is the largest diameter value in the dataset?</summary>

-1989-10-27
+435
 </details>
 <br>

 Let's return to the **Select by Attributes** query we were building.
 For the Expression, Where:

--	Field: date_plant
+-	Field: diameter
-- is on or before
+- is greater than or equal to
-- '2000-01-01 00:00:00'
+- '40'

 1. Click on the “**Run**” button at the bottom of geoprocessing window to apply the selection to your **Street Trees** layer.
 2. Scroll through the attribute table and note the records that are selected.